valentin2105/Kubernetes-Saltstack/README.md

 After that, just lauch `highstate` to reload your Kubernetes Master and configure automaticly new Workers.

 - It work and created for Debian / Ubuntu distributions.
-(PR welcome for Fedora/RedHat support).
+(PR are welcome for Fedora/RedHat support).
 - You can easily upgrade software version on your cluster by changing values in `pillar/cluster_config.sls` and apply a `state.highstate`.
 - This configuration use ECDSA certificates (you can switch to `rsa` if needed in `certs/*.json`).
 - You can tweak Pod's IPv4 Pool, enable IPv6, change IPv6 Pool, enable IPv6 NAT (for no-public networks), change BGP AS number, Enable IPinIP (to allow routes sharing of different cloud providers).